Who is at risk for diabetes?2

 The number of people who develop type 1 diabetes is increasing.
 The reasons for this are still unclear, but this may be due to changes in environmental risk factors and/or viral infections.
 The disease can affect people of any age, but it usually starts in children or young adults.

 Type 2 diabetes

-Although the exact causes for the development of type 2 diabetes are still unknown, there are several important risk factors:
+Although the exact causes of type 2 diabetes are still unclear, there are several important risk factors:

 - excess body weight